gabrielliwerant/form/README.md

 # Form Submodule

-Generic form classes
+Classes for building and validating forms.

 ## Requirements

-* PHP 5 >= 5.2, PHP 5.3 recommended
+* PHP 5 >= 5.2, Tested up to PHP 5.4.3.

 ## Contact